ryanchynoweth44/AutoMLExamples/blogs/AutoMachineLearning.md

 - **Regression**: The output is a numeric value.
 For example, predicting the prices of a car or house.

 When given a algorithm type, Auto ML libraries will run iterations over your dataset to determine the best combination features, and best hyperparameters for each algorithm, learn the best algorithm.

+I would like to highlight the differences between having to engineer columns for machine learning, and selecting the appropriate columns for machine learning.
+For example, lets assume I want to predict how many point of sale transactions will occur every hour of the day.
+The raw dataset is likely transactional, therefore, will require a developer to summarize the data at the hour level i.e. grouping, summing, and averaging.
+But often times developers will create custom functions in order to describe the trends in the dataset.
+This process is **feature engineering**.

+**Feature selection** comes after feature engineering.
+I may summarize my dataset with 10 different columns that I *believe* will be useful, but Auto ML libraries may select the 8 best columns out of the 10.

 ### Available Libraries